 - 1. Establish policies, practices and procedures on providing goods or services to people with disabilities. - 2.
 Use reasonable efforts to ensure that your policies, practices and procedures are consistent with the core principles of independence, dignity, integration and equality of opportunity. - 3.
 Set a policy on allowing people to use their own personal assistive devices to access your goods and use your services and any other measures your organization offers (assistive devices, services, or methods) to enable them to access your goods and use your services. - 4.
 Communicate with a person with a disability in a manner that takes into account his or her disability. - 5.
 Allow people with disabilities to be accompanied by their guide dog or service animal in those areas of the premises you own or operate that are open to the public, unless the animal is excluded by another law.
-If a service animal is excluded by law use other measures to provide services to the person with a disability.
+If a service animal is excluded by law use other measures to provide services to the person with a disability. - 6.
+Permit people with disabilities who use a support person to bring that person with them while accessing goods or services in premises open to the public or third parties.

-- Permit people with disabilities who use a support person to bring that person with them while accessing goods or services in premises open to the public or third parties. - Where admission fees are charged, provide notice ahead of time on what admission, if any, would be charged for a support person of a person with a disability. - 8.
-Provide notice when facilities or services that people with disabilities rely on to access or use your goods or services are temporarily disrupted. - Train staff, volunteers, contractors and any other people who interact with the public or other third parties on your behalf on a number of topics as outlined in the Customer Service standard. - 10.
-Train staff, volunteers, contractors and any other people who are involved in developing
+- 7. Where admission fees are charged, provide notice ahead of time on what admission, if any, would be charged for a support person of a person with a disability.
+If you require someone to have a support person because of health or safety reasons, you cannot charge them a fee for the support person. - 8.
+Provide notice when facilities or services that people with disabilities rely on to access or use your goods or services are temporarily disrupted. - Train all staff, volunteers, contractors and anyone who provides goods, services or facilities to customers on your organization's behalf on a number of topics as outlined in the Customer Service Standard, including how to interact with people with different disabilities.. - 10.
+Establish a process for people to provide feedback on how you